najirod02/HPC/README.md

 ```

 Remember to always compile the source code if any modifications are applied (using the mpicc command on the login node).

+## Notes
+When creating the shell file in order to submit your code, you need to specify the entire path of the file, from the home directory.